Winter 2020-21 Virtual Grand Prix

 - All athletes must run in their Harriers vest

-- Points will only be scored where athletes are paid-up members of the Harriers, i.e. new joiners won’t score points for races run unattached or in another club’s vest, leavers won’t score points in subsequent races
+- Points will only be scored where athletes are paid-up, first claim members of the Harriers, i.e. new joiners won’t score points for races run unattached or in another club’s vest, leavers won’t score points in subsequent races

-- Where an athlete runs under someone else’s number, this must be notified to the Grand Prix organiser before the race or points will not be scored.
-If an athlete using someone else’s number runs in a lower category, e.g. a V40 runner using a V60 runner’s number, points will not be scored.
+- No points will be scored where an athlete runs under someone else’s number.
+If an athlete using someone else’s number runs in a lower category, e.g. a V40 runner using a V60 runner’s number, a “fine” of 10 points will be issued. +++

 - Where chip time is available, this is used in preference to gun time